nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Open your terminal.
 * Windows
-   ** Use Win + S to open search.
+   * Use Win + S to open search.
-** Type in 'Terminal' to search for it and click on it to launch. macOS
+  * Type in 'Terminal' to search for it and click on it to launch.

+* macOS
-Use Cmd + Space to open Spotlight search.
+  * Use Cmd + Space to open Spotlight search.
-Type in 'Terminal' to search for it and click on it to launch.
+  * Type in 'Terminal' to search for it and click on it to launch.
-Linux
+* Linux
-Use Ctrl + Alt + T to open the Terminal.
+  * Use Ctrl + Alt + T to open the Terminal.
-In your terminal, type in java --version and click enter.
+  * In your terminal, type in java --version and click enter.
 The following image shows an example what will show up in macOS, but you can expect a similar result in Windows.
-JavaVersionTroubleShoot

 The number in the red highlight rectangle tells you the Java version installed.
-For example, the Java version installed on the example system is Java 11.0.16, which is sufficient to run MyInsuRec as it is greater than Java 11.
+For example, the Java version installed on the example system is Java 11.0.16, which is sufficient to run checkUp as it is greater than Java 11.

-If you do not see a similar result in the terminal after Step 3, or have an earlier version of Java, head over to Oracle's Java download page to install Java.
+If you do not see a similar result in the terminal after Step 3, or have an earlier version of Java, head over to [Oracle's Java download page](https://www.oracle.com/java/technologies/downloads/) to install Java.

 ## Glossary